IainMF/Mens_Rights_NZ/Issues/Education.md

 > An analysis of students’ marks in reading and mathematics reveals that while teachers generally reward girls with higher marks in both mathematics and language-of-instruction courses, after accounting for their PISA performance in these subjects, girls’ performance advantage is wider in language-of-instruction than in mathematics.
 This suggests both that girls may enjoy better marks in all subjects because of their better classroom discipline and better self-regulation, but also that teachers hold stereotypical ideas about boys’ and girls’ academic strengths and weaknesses. **Girls receive much higher-than-expected marks in language-of-instruction courses because teachers see girls as being particularly good in such subjects.** Teachers may perceive boys as being particularly good in mathematics; but because boys have less ability to self-regulate, their behaviour in class may undermine their academic performance, making this hypothesis difficult to test.

+...

+> Young boys not only tend to be less self-regulating than girls, they also tend to respond more strongly to their environment: when they are in disruptive, chaotic and disorganised settings, their capacity for self-regulation suffers (Wachs et al., 2004); when they are in classrooms with teachers who are well-organised and able to establish a good disciplinary climate, the improvement in their learning is greater than that of girls (Ponitz, et al., 2009).
+Boys appear to be particularly sensitive to environmental factors, while girls are comparatively less affected by a lack of discipline, disorganisation and chaos in the classroom.

 ## Globally
 https://np.reddit.com/r/LeftWingMaleAdvocates/comments/1fww4tp/more_boys_are_now_out_of_school_globally_than/